Quality agreements - what does that mean?

 The ATD is busy with the development of a Care Advice Team that will offer students coaching and care at a physica, practical and mental level.
 The team that will consist of the student counsellor, the confidential advisor and the psychologist, serves as a safety net for students.
 Currently talks are being held with students to inventorize their needs.
 The outcome of these interviews will be transformed into policy by Liesbeth Koot during the course of the academic year.

 The student bureau Student Life can supply you with all the information you need for studying in Amsterdam.
 For international students in particular, it offers advice on topics like accommodation, insurance and language courses.
 In addition, Student Life has a temporary employment agency that offers jobs within the academy.
 It also wants to explore the possibilities for establishing an impresario.
-Mary van der Meer, head of Education Support, is in charge of these initiatives.
+Barbara de Boer is coordinator.

 Improving the school’s accommodation and meeting places is a much-heard wish of our students.
 Facilities manager, Niki Lemmens has visited all the different study programmes to take stock of needs and requests.
 Contact her if you have a good idea!
 A good example of what’s possible: this summer a meeting place-cum-kitchen was installed successfully on the eighth floor.
 And the renewed and improved space on the fourth floor.
 After visiting the participation councils in the ATD, it became clear that there is a great need for places to sit together in small groups.
 A space where you can consult with a small group, eat or drink something or just lounge around.